firecat53/networkmanager-dmenu/README.rst

 Installation
 ------------

+- If using networkmanager < version 0.9.10 you _must_ checkout the 'networkmanager-0.9.8' branch.
+Some of the nmcli terminology changed with 0.9.10 and is _not_ compatible with previous versions.
 - To customize dmenu appearance, copy config.ini.example to ~/.config/networkmanager-dmenu/config.ini and edit.
 - Copy script somewhere in $PATH
 - If desired, copy the nmcli_dmenu.desktop to /usr/share/applications or ~/.local/share/applications.